iagoleal/iagoleal.github.io/content/posts/cuts.md

 Cutting planes have widespread usage on the Operations Research community because they play really well with optimization problems.
-Nevertheless, I unfortunately don't see them being used quite as much on other branch of engineering or mathematics.
+Nevertheless, I unfortunately don't see them being used quite as much in other branches of engineering or mathematics.
 Thus, before talking about why they are so cool, let's first present tonight's star.